Addressing Social Risks in Cancer Care

 • Cultivating clinical-community partnerships to increase the availability and accessibility of social care resources for cancer patients and communities

-Social risk research incorporates equity-conscious approaches that recognize the unique histories of patients, communities of color, and others who have been historically underserved and marginalized.
-This research engages communities as partners throughout the research process and applies intersectionality (e.g., overlapping and interdependent systems of discrimination or disadvantage based on class, gender, and race) as a conceptual and methodological framework.
+Importantly, social risk research incorporates approaches that recognize the unique histories of patients, communities, and others who have been historically underserved.
+This research engages communities as partners throughout the research process.

 The NCI’s Healthcare Delivery Research Program supports research in this scientific area by developing and facilitating access to funding opportunities, training, and data resources.